decc/calculator-book/building-the-webtool.md

 1. Try and drive the Excel spreadsheet directly, using Microsoft interfaces.
 We've found that this is too slow and too unreliable for a good user experience.
 2. Put more than 40 levers on the online interface.
 We found that this means you can't get a good overview of what it going on, and takes too long for people to use.

+## Reducing the number of choices you present to the user

+You will probably want to have a version of the web interface for experts, that pretty much exactly replicates the Excel, but in a quicker, easier to use form.
+You may also want to have a simpler web interface for non-experts (in the UK we call this [my2050](http://my2050.decc.gov.uk)).
+To make it simpler, one of the things that you may need to do is to reduce the number of choices you present to the user.

+This involves going through each choice in the Excel and deciding whether to:

+A. Keep the choice in the simple interface (e.g., Nuclear power was kept in the UK my2050 version)
+B. Not include the choice, but instead leave it set at one level (e.g., Geosequestration is always set at level 1 in the UK my2050 version)
+C. Combine the choice with another choice (e.g., The Heating Choice lever in the UK my2050 version actually controls 4 levers in the Excel spreadsheet at the same time).

 ## Resources